julienr/liveboard-rs/README.md

 # liveboard-rs

-This is a prototype of using full-stack Rust to build a collaborative web dashboard.
+This is a prototype of using full-stack Rust to build a collaborative web whiteboard.

 This uses [Yew](https://yew.rs/) for the frontend (Vue-like Rust framework), [actix](https://actix.rs/) for the backend (websocket + HTTP API).

+The backend relies on a postgres database accessed through `tokio-pg-mapper`.

 Another interesting feature of Rust is it allows sharing types between backend and frontend, removing the need to sync validation logic or helper methods between two languages.
 See [shared/src/datatypes/mod.rs](shared/src/datatypes/mod.rs).